Tzienom/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "ln -s" creates a symbolic link and points to the intended file.

 The "cp -u" copies files that are newer in the current directory.
+"mv [:upper:] /tmp/u" will move any file with an uppercase letter.

+"rm *~ ." will delete all files ending with ~ (tilde).
+"mkdir -p ./welcome/'welcome to'/'welcome to school'" creates the subdirectories within the current working directory.

+"echo $(ls -p | sed ':a;N;$!ba;s/\n/, /g')" will list all contents in the current directory as comma-separated items, and the directories will be printed with a slash.